tfulton/paypal-jsv4-postman/README.md

 ![Postman Auth Setup](images/postman-authentication.png?raw=true "Postman Auth Setup")

-NOW, you should be ready to run the demo!!!
+Next, let's run the demo!!!

 # Checkout Using JSv4 Enabled Web Page

-Open the checkout-js.html file in a supported broswer.
+Open the checkout-js.html file in a supported browser (assuring our Client ID has been inserted into the appropriate attribute in [checkout-js.html](checkout-js.html)).
 This page has been configured to complete the REST equivalent of SetExpressCheckout" in classic nomenclature.
-The page should appear with some JSON and the PayPal Checkout button appearing at the bottom.
-Note the **ID** (PAY-ID) and **payer_id** (PAYER-ID) fields in particular in the results:
+We should see some JSON and the PayPal Checkout button:

 ![Checkout](images/checkout-js.png?raw=true "Checkout")

-Complete the checkout flow (assuring our Client ID has been inserted into the appropriate spot in [checkout-js.html](checkout-js.html)) resulting in a page similar to the following:
+Complete the checkout flow resulting in a page similar to the following.
+Note the **ID** (PAY-ID) and **payer_id** (PAYER-ID) fields in particular in the response:

 ![Checkout Complete](images/checkout-completed.png?raw=true "Checkout Complete")

 # Using Postman for Execute, Auth, Capture and other REST Calls
 Now, we are ready to complete the "execute" and "capture" calls of the flow.
-The API calls we make use URI and JSON per the [Payments API reference documentation](https://developer.paypal.com/docs/api/payments/).
-Use these documents as your base reference for URI and JSON specifications in all the instructions that follow.
+The API calls we make use REST URI and request body JSON as per the docs: [Payments API reference documentation](https://developer.paypal.com/docs/api/payments/).
+Use these documents as your base reference moving forward.

-NEXT:  open up postman and navigate to the imported collection.
+NEXT:  open up Postman and navigate to the imported collection.

 ## Authenticate via oAuth
-Authentication for PayPal REST uses the oAuth authtication protocol.
-Post (or "Send") the "OAuth Token Request - Sandbox" operation as described in [Setup and Configure Postman Collection](setup-and-configure-postman-collection).
+Authentication for PayPal REST uses the oAuth authentication protocol.
+"Send" the "OAuth Token Request - Sandbox" operation as described in [Setup and Configure Postman Collection](setup-and-configure-postman-collection).

-If you authenticated correctly, you should see the access token in the response body as shown below.
+You should see the access token in the response body as shown below.
 The 'access_token' is saved automatically to your environment as indicated in the documentation [Setup and Configure Postman Collection](setup-and-configure-postman-collection):

 ```json
 {